How Does Debt Consolidation Work?

 Debt consolidation is a way of taking multiple debt balances and rolling them together into one new debt balance.
 This might involve taking out a new loan to repay your current creditors, or you may be able to work with a debt management agency to consolidate your debt without having to take on a new loan.

 The key is that you are left with just one debt payment after consolidating, rather than several payments.
+But the first step is deciding which method to move forward with.

-Choosing the right type of loan
+Step 1: Choosing the right type of loan

 You could take out a personal loan for debt consolidation; get a credit card with a great balance transfer deal; tap into your home equity for a home equity loan or line of credit, or even tap into your 401(k) for a loan.
 There are pros and cons to each method, and you can read more about them here as we’ll cover these methods in greater detail later in this post.